School of Medicine

 Clinical Instructor, Dermatology

 BioRichard Chen, M.D., is a Clinical Instructor of Dermatology at Stanford and Chief Scientific Officer at Personalis, Inc. He attended medical school and completed residency at Stanford University, serving as Chief Resident in his final year.
-His interests include general dermatology, genetics, bioinformatics and technology innovation for improved health care delivery.
+His interests include general dermatology, cancer genomics, precision medicine, genetics, bioinformatics and technology innovation for improved health care delivery and therapy.

 Albert Chiou, MD